cl91/NeptuneOS/readme.md

 The entire system fits in a floppy and can be downloaded from [Release v0.2.0002](https://github.com/cl91/NeptuneOS/releases/tag/v0.2.0002).
+You can watch a short demo on [YouTube](https://www.youtube.com/watch?v=o3FLRnkh0ic).
 You can also build it yourself.
 See the section on [Building](#building).

 ### Planned Features